-Liptospirosis, on the other hand is a bacterial disease that animals pass on to humans through contact with infected urine.
-People who suffer from liptospirosis experience fever, shivering, vomiting, dehydration, meningitis, renal failure and kidney damage.
+Leptospirosis, on the other hand, is a bacterial disease that animals pass on to humans through contact with infected urine.
+People who suffer from leptospirosis experience fever, shivering, vomiting, dehydration, meningitis, renal failure, and kidney damage.

 Salmonella is a bacterium that can cause food poisoning.
 Humans can contract it by eating foods that are contaminated by infected animals.

-Squirrels are not notorious carriers of zoonotic diseases, but they have a potential to infect humans because of their droppings which might carry liptospirosis and salmonella bacteria.
+Squirrels are not notorious carriers of zoonotic diseases, but they have a potential to infect humans because of their droppings which might carry leptospirosis and salmonella bacteria.

 Skunks are not known carriers of disease-causing organisms.
 They only become a nuisance when they intrude human dwellings.
 Their burrowing, feeding, and defense habits become a menace when they do it in basements, garages, and other places in people’s homes.

 Rats became notorious when they brought bubonic plague that caused thousands of deaths in Europe in the middle ages.
 Other diseases that rats can transmit to humans include rat-bite fever, rickettsia, eosinophilic meningitis (an infection of the brain), leptospirosis, and salmonella-related sicknesses.